 Graphic with "Faculty Sponsored Team" at the top, mentor Arvind Rao, and the project title, "DIAG: Diagnostic Intelligent Assistance for Global Health" on the bottom.
 On the right, a bright web of medicine-related graphics sits in front of a doctor.

 As therapies for cancer become more available world-wide, there is a need to develop screening tools to diagnose potential patients overcoming geographical and economic limitations.
-This faculty research team will develop software-based tools to facilitate diagnosis and interpretation of cancer image data.
+This team will develop software-based tools to facilitate diagnosis and interpretation of cancer image data.
+To aid this work, the DIAG team is also developing a personalized education AI assistant by leveraging LLMs and open-source materials

 Graphic with "Faculty Sponsored Team" at the top, mentor Ivo D. Dinov, and the project title, "SOCR: Data Science Inference, AI Forecasting, Spacekime Representation & Predictive Analytics" on the bottom.
 On the right, a group of medical residents view a computer screen and discuss together.